Ludwinic1/purviewautomation/docs/tutorial/create-collections.md

         heading_level: 0

 !!! important
     - Code will automatically trim leading and trailing whitespaces in the collection names.
         - Ex: `" test1"`, `"test1 "`, `"    test1    "` would all equal `"test1"`
-      - When creating a collection hierarchy [See: Collection Hierarchies](#create-one-collection-hierarcy), the code trims leading/training whitespaces after the `/`.
+      - When creating a collection hierarchy [See: Collection Hierarchies](#create-one-collection-hierarcy), the code trims leading/training whitespaces before and after the `/`.
 Ex: `"test1 / test 2"` would equal `"test1/test2"` (test1 is one collection and test2 is another collection).
     - Spaces in names are allowed: `"my collection"` is different than `"mycollection"`.
     - Multiple spaces are allowed: `"my new collection"`
     - Collection names are case sensitive. `"My-Company"` and `"my-company"` are two different names.

 ### **Examples**
 The start_collection has to already exist in Purview.
 Pass in either the friendly name or the real name of the collection.